-Say it respectfully and kindly—he’s still learning social etiquette and isn’t interrupting on purpose.
-Hold up a finger and continue your conversation, indicating to your child that he has to wait.
+Say it respectfully and kindly—she’s still learning social etiquette and isn’t interrupting on purpose.
+Hold up a finger and continue your conversation, indicating to your child that she has to wait.

-2. Empathize and explain why she needs to wait
+2. Empathize and explain why your child needs to wait

 Let’s say your child wasn’t so keen on having to wait and starts to fuss or get upset.
-Pause your conversation and explain to her reason while still using empathy:
+Pause your conversation and explain the reason while still using empathy:

 3. Include your child in conversations

-Sometimes, kids interrupt because they’re not given the chance to hop into the conversation.
+Sometimes, kids interrupt because they’re not given the chance to join the conversation.
 When speaking to other adults, include your child as well.
 If you feel like the topic isn’t something she’d understand, make eye contact with her so she knows she’s still welcome to listen and participate.

 This is especially important when you’re talking about her.
-Imagine having others talk about you with you in the room—doesn’t feel right, does it?
+Imagine having others talk about you with you in the room.
 We need to be respectful to our kids just as we would other adults.

 4. Tell others to wait when your child is talking

-Interrupting isn’t a bad habit only kids have.
-We also interrupt kids when they’re talking.
-Sure, they may ramble or their topics may seem insignificant (to you!), but they deserve just as much respect, time and attention as we do.
+Interrupting isn’t a bad habit that only kids have.
+We also interrupt them when they’re talking.
+Sure, they may ramble on and on, or their topics may seem insignificant (to us), but they deserve just as much respect, time and attention as we do.

-Interrupting conversations, even if done unintentionally, isn’t a habit I want to encourage.
+Interrupting conversations, even if done unintentionally, isn’t a healthy habit to have.

-My kids have had to learn to wait their turn and share their stories—from gluing butterfly pictures on paper to eating broccoli at dinner.
+Since then, my kids have had to learn to wait their turn to share their stories—from gluing butterfly pictures on paper to eating broccoli at dinner.

 Get more tips: